Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Main Results

-However, to obtain consistent change point estimators, we need to strengthen the above convergence to a sup-norm convergence on a time interval whose size goes to infinity with growing $t$ and also, a quantitative rate for this convergence.
-Such results have been obtained for very specific attachment functions via functional central limit theorems (e.g. see \cite{janson2004functional} for models whose degree evolution can be reduced to the evolution of urn processes satisfying regularity conditions and \cite{resnick2015asymptotic} for the linear preferential attachment model), but do not extend to the general setting.
-We make the following assumptions throughout this section. \begin{ass} There exists $C^* \ge 0$ such that $ \lim_{k \rightarrow \infty} {f(k)}/{k} = C^*. $ \end{ass} \begin{ass} $\operatorname{Var}\left(\int_0^{\infty}e^{-\lambda^*t}\xi_{f}(dt)\right) < \infty$. \end{ass} \begin{rem} Assumption \ref{varass} is implied by $\sum_{k=0}^{\infty}k^2 p_k(f) < \infty$ since
+Consider a continuous time branching process with attachment function $f$ and Malthusian rate $\lambda^*$.
+For $k \ge 0, t \ge 0$, \bbb{let} $D(k,t)$ \bbb{denote} the number of vertices in $\BP_f(t)$ \bbb{with} degree $k$ and abbreviate $Z_f(t)$ to $Z(t)$.
+Let $\lambda^* = \lambda^*(f)$ be as in \eqref{eqn:malthus-def}.
+Define the probability mass function $\vp(f):=\set{p_k:k\geq 0}$ via, \chnr{ } \chnr{For $k=0$, $\prod_{j=0}^{k-1}$ is taken to be $1$.} \chsb{The last equality above follows from standard calculations involving exponential distributions (see, for example, the proof of Theorem 2 (a) in \cite{rudas2007random}).} Following the seminal work of \cite{jagers-ctbp-book,jagers1984growth,nerman1981convergence,rudas2007random} for each $k \ge 0$, $D(k,t)/Z(t) \to p_k $ in probability as $t \to \infty$.
+However to get consistent change point estimators we need to strengthen this convergence to a sup-norm convergence on a time interval whose size goes to infinity with growing $t$ \chsb{as well as obtain} a quantitative rate for this convergence.
+Such results have been obtained for very specific attachment functions via functional central limit theorems but do not extend to the \bbb{setting of general attachment functions}; \bbb{see e.g.} \cite{janson2004functional}; specific to linear attachment see \cite{Bollobas:2001:DSS:379831.379835,van2009random,resnick2015asymptotic}.
+The following assumptions \bbb{on the attachment function} will play a crucial role in this section. \begin{ass} There exists $C^* \ge 0$ such that $ \lim_{k \rightarrow \infty} {f(k)}/{k} = C^*. $ \end{ass} \begin{ass} $\operatorname{Var}\left(\int_0^{\infty}e^{-\lambda^*t}\xi_{f}(dt)\right) < \infty$. \end{ass}

-\end{rem} Fix a sequence of growing trees $\set{\cT_m: m\geq 2}$ and recall that for any $N\geq 2$ and $k\geq 0$, $D_N(k)$ denotes the number of vertices with out-degree $k$.
-The main theorem of this section is